-This page contains information for graduate students pursuing curricular practical training (CPT).
+This page contains information for CS&E graduate students (Computer Science and Data Science) pursuing curricular practical training (CPT).
 Undergraduate students should review this CPT page instead.

-- CPT can provide good experience in the workplace.
+- CPT can provide a good experience in the workplace.

 - The time spent in CPT, if less than 12 months of full-time work, does not count against a student’s OPT time limit.